Intsights/sergeant/docs/worker/config/max_retries.md

-# Worker Config - max_retries
+# max_retries

-`max_retries` defines how many retries the worker can invoke before the task will be dumped.
-This number should be `int > 0`.
-Using this parameter is encouraged for tasks that retry exist within them. `retry` method is a function that sends back the current task to the queue after increasing the internal `run_count`.
-When the `run_count` reaches the `max_retries` number, calling `retry` again would result in an exception.
-Tasks that you don't want to retry them forever might configure this parameter.
-A value of 0 means you can retry infinitely.
+The maximum number of retries a worker can make to complete the task before it will never be called again is specified by the `max_retries` parameter.
+It should be a positive integer greater than zero.
+For tasks that may require retrying, this parameter should be used.
+When you call retry, the task is returned to the queue and its internal `run_count` is increased by one.
+Calling `retry` again after the `run_count` reaches the `max_retries` number will result in an exception.
+Tasks that should stop after a certain number of retries should define this number.
+A value of 0 means there can be an infinite number of retries.

 ## Definition